GokaGokai/koe/README.md

 <br>

 Koe is an **easy and convenient text-to-speech** application that listens and reads your clipboard in the background.
-Currently supports English, French, and Japanese.
+Currently supports English, French, Japanese and German.

 ##### Features:
 - **Speak highlighted texts** when pressing `ctrl+c`.